I Wish You All the Best

 I Wish You All the Best is a 2024 American coming-of-age drama film directed, written, and produced by Tommy Dorfman, in her directorial debut.
 The film stars Corey Fogelmanis, Miles Gutierrez-Riley, Lena Dunham, with Alexandra Daddario, and Cole Sprouse.
-Follows Ben DeBacker (Fogelmanis), a teenager who after being kicked out of the house by their parents, embarks upon a journey of self-discovery.
+It follows Ben DeBacker (Fogelmanis), a teenager who after being cast out of the house by their parents, embarks upon a journey of self-discovery.
+The film is based on the novel by Mason Deaver by the same name.

 The film had its world premiere at the South by Southwest on March 8, 2024, and was released in the United States on November 7, 2025, by Lionsgate.